JPSieg/R2easyR/README.md

 68 68          U  67   0 14 68          .
 ```

-### The R2R imput files can be written and edited normally.
+### The R2R input files can be written and edited normally.

 ```{r}
 >r2easyR.write("demo", df)